ericandrewlewis/https-http2-and-wordpress/about-https.md

 which means the certificate can be trusted.
 [Learn how a digital signature works](about-public-key-cryptography.md#digital-signature).

 The certificate also includes the web server's public key.
-If the digital signature is verified, the public key as well.
-The public key is used to encrypt data between the user and the web server.
+If the digital signature is verified, the public key can be trusted as well.
+The public key is used to encrypt messages between the user and the web server.
 Although attackers can the encrypted messages, they can't see the decrypted plain text.

 [Intro to TLS](http://chimera.labs.oreilly.com/books/1230000000545/ch04.html)